ua-parser/uap-python/README.rst

 ..

-    ⚠️The convenience parsers (``ParseUserAgent``, ``ParseOs``, and
+    ⚠️Before 0.15, the convenience parsers (``ParseUserAgent``,
-    ``ParseDevice``) currently have no caching, which can result in degraded performances when parsing large amounts of identical user-agents (which might occur for real-world datasets).
+    ``ParseOs``, and ``ParseDevice``) were not cached, which could result in degraded performances when parsing large amounts of identical user-agents (which might occur for real-world datasets).

-    In that case, prefer using ``Parse`` and extracting the sub-component you need from the resulting dictionary.
+    For these versions (up to 0.10 included), prefer using ``Parse`` and extracting the sub-component you need from the resulting dictionary.

 Extract OS information from user-agent string
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~